Semenya wins women’s 800, wants to defend world title

 “Absolutely I think she be allowed to run,” Wilson said.
 “I think everybody should be allowed to compete.
 The parameters surrounding that, I’m not sure about, but I definitely think she should be able to do what she wants.”

 What’s next for Semenya is uncertain.
-She plans to take four weeks off before resuming her circuit, and will await the final ruling from the Swiss court.
+She plans to take four weeks off before resuming her circuit, and will await the next ruling from the Swiss court.

+A federal judge’s decision is expected within days on whether to extend an interim suspension of the IAAF rules that Semenya requested.
+A final verdict from a panel of judges is expected to take several months.

-If the case drags on without a quick resolution, Semenya will be in line to defend her title at the World Championships in Doha, Qatar in September.
+It means Semenya is currently in line to defend her title at the World Championships in Doha, Qatar in September.
 That’s where Semenya ran a world-leading 1:54.98 on May 3 in her last 800 before Sunday.

-If the IAAF ruling is upheld, Semenya’s appearance in the 800 at the Prefontaine may be her last.
+If the IAAF rules are re-applied this month, Semenya’s appearance in the 800 at the Prefontaine may be her last.

 “My goal is to defend my world title,” Semenya said.
 “If I’m not allowed, I’m not allowed.
 I don’t give a damn.
 This is a legal battle.
 It’s like war.
 You don’t give up.
 I’m a world champ, I’m an Olympic champion.
 I’ve achieved everything that I’ve ever wanted.
 At the end of the day I’m just doing it for those that cannot fight for themselves.”

-Semenya admitted to having difficulty adjusting to the time change for the race in California.
-Shouldering the fight against the IAAF has also taken it’s toll, but Semenya is determined to push on.
+Semenya acknowledged having difficulty adjusting to the time change for the race in California.
+Shouldering the fight against the IAAF has also taken its toll, but Semenya is determined to push on.

 “I know how to handle situations, I know how to manage my time, I know how to focus on what I’m doing,” she said.
 “Other people’s perceptions of me is their own problem, not my problem.
 I’m living for people.
 There are young girls and boys out there in the world who look up to me.
 I can never disappoint them.”